quantopian/qgrid/README.md

 notebook's javascript API, and the examples I've seen tend to run some javascript once when the notebook is initialized.
 For example, I've seen nbextensions that add a button to the notebook toolbar or create a floating table of contents.

+Initially I was expecting that Qgrid would be an nbextension because it's basically just a Javascript grid.
+That turned out to mostly incorrect, and Qgrid ended up being implemented as a python package that contains an nbextension.

 ##### Why not a standard nbextension?
 * Qgrid needs to run javascript at the time of cell execution rather than notebook startup.